Signed in as:

 It is only when the Si Fu (Master) is satisfied that these arts are mastered, does the training of medical principles begin.
 In addition, Feng Shui (the wind and water principal of the art of living and environment) is also learnt to be appreciated.

-Professor Yoland Lim created Professor Yoland Lim Health Care based on his knowledge of Feng Shui, meditation and Buddhist philosophy and precepts.
+Professor Yoland Lim established Professor Yoland Lim Health Care based on his knowledge of Feng Shui, meditation and Buddhist philosophy and precepts.

 There are many different branches of the healing system in ancient times and each family has its own formulations.
 It is only more recently that western medical research has caught up and shown there is indeed a sound scientific basis to acupuncture.
 Reports from World Health Organisation and the National Health and Medical Research Council (NHMRC) in 1988 proved this, as well as several recent reviews published since.

-In the Age newspaper on Monday 15 April 2002, it had specifically stated that this arcane (like the Fong Yang system) medical treasures is a dying art.
-Realizing this many years ago, Professor Yoland Lim set out to preserve his family's healing art and embark on a biotechnology integration of the Eastern Philosophy and Western Science resulting in his world renown healing formulations.
+In The Age newspaper on Monday 15 April 2002, it had specifically stated that this arcane (like the Fong Yang system) medical treasures is a dying art.
+Realizing this many years ago, Professor Yoland Lim set out to preserve his family's healing art and embark on the biotechnological integration of the Eastern Philosophy and Western Science resulting in his world renown healing formulations.

 Professor Yoland Lim Health Care’s treatments are most effective when used as early as possible in the course of the medical problem after the appropriate medical assessment.
 Medical specialists and doctors training with the Australian Medical Acupuncture College (AMAC) have clinical rotations at Professor Yoland Lim Health Care, Melbourne taught by Dr Justin Lim.

 Shi Luo Dou consists of many trigger points in the body useful in Kung Fu and is used for therapeutic purposes.
 Some of these points correspond to acupuncture points but because Shi Lou Dou is lesser known, and is still as a family system handed down from father to son, only recently have many of these points been discovered as new or extra acupuncture points.